OHDSI/OncologyWG/NaaccrParser/README.md

 library(NaaccrParser)

 ```
 As we are splitting up rows into an EAV structure, we need to retain provenance by appending a source row index to each value pair.
 The record id prefix is intended to be unique to each file and will be concatenated to the front of each row index.
-The record id is only used a means to complete the ETL and is not retained in the destination data.
+The record id is only used as a means to complete the ETL and is not retained in the destination data.

 ```r
 record_id_prefix <- "my_id_prefix"